Free Munich Walking Tour:

 20. Theatine Church (Theatinerkirche):

 About Theatinerkirche: In 1650 Elector Ferdinand married an Italian princess in a powerhouse arranged marriage.
 Ferdinand didn’t even get to meet his bride until a year after they wed as a representative of the Royal Court was sent in his place for the wedding which took place in Italy.
-A decade later the couple still hadn’t produced and heir, putting the dynasty in danger.
-Things looked bleak as Ferdinand’s wife was sick on her death bed multiple times.
-As a call for help, the couple prayed for a child and made a deal that when it finally happened they build a Church in honor of Saint Cajetan of Theatine.
-In 1662, the couple finally got their long awaited heir, Prince Max Emanuel, and work on the Church started the next year.
+A decade later the couple still hadn’t produced an heir, putting the dynasty in danger.
+Things looked bleak as Ferdinand’s wife was sick on her deathbed multiple times.
+As a call for help, the couple prayed for a child and made a deal that when it finally happened they built a church in honor of Saint Cajetan of Theatine.
+In 1662, the couple finally got their long-awaited heir, Prince Max Emanuel, and work on the Church started the next year.

 21. Royal Court Garden (Hofgarten):

-While the open spaces and beer garden are nice, the main draw to the flower lined Hofgarten park is the 8 portal pavilion in the center.
-Built in 1615 in honor of Diana, the Greek Goddess of Hunting, the green domed pavilion is a little plain, but a great place to people watch.
-The large building on the East side of the Hofgarten that looks like a green house is actually Bayerische Staatskanzlei which is home to office of Bavaria’s Governor and is still the state’s government seat.
+While the open spaces and beer garden are nice, the main draw of the flower-lined Hofgarten park is the 8 portal pavilion in the center.
+Built in 1615 to honor Diana, the Greek Goddess of Hunting, the green-domed pavilion is a little plain, but a great place to people watch.
+The large building on the East side of the Hofgarten that looks like a greenhouse is actually Bayerische Staatskanzlei which is home to the office of Bavaria’s Governor and is still the state’s government seat.
 Also located adjacent to the Hofgarten is the Munich War Memorial.
 The most striking inscription is the one covering the 22000 dead, 11000 missing Munich soldiers and 6600 citizens from WWII.